Top Previous Next |

 Here are some strategies for eliminating runoff:

-Overspray is the water that lands beyond the planted or target area.
+Overspray Overspray is the water that lands beyond the planted or target area.
 When overspray lands on sidewalks, driveways, and other hard surfaces it can, and does, empty into the streets and local waterways.
 Garden beds and irrigation systems should be designed to avoid overspray onto impervious surfaces.
 Lawns should be held back from streets and driveways.
 Overhead irrigation should not be used in planting areas directly adjacent to streets, driveways, and waterways.

 Fence damaged by irrigation overspray.

 Water running off the landscape carries pesticides and fertilizers to the street.
 Once in the street, oil, and trash may also be picked up by the water.
-Even clean water can be deadly to aquatic life because it is chlorinated.
+Even ‘clean’ water can be deadly to aquatic life because it is chlorinated.

 The hidden costs of overspray and run-off include:

+Here are five strategies for mitigating or eliminating overspray: 1.
+If your landscape is composed of individual plants, such as shrubs, rather than continuous groundcover like turf; convert your spray system to drip irrigation.
+2. Relandscape with individual plants (one-gallon size or larger) and convert the spray system to drip irrigation.
+3. Replace all the plant material with a permeable, non-living groundcover such as gravel, rock mulch or decomposed granite that will not require irrigation.
 4. Install a buffer strip of permeable, non-living groundcover such as gravel, rock mulch or decomposed granite between the plant material and the hardscape and move the sprinkler heads inward to the edge of the planting bed.
 (See drawing below) Because of the possibility of wind and misadjustment, this solution is not fool-proof.

 5. Install a subsurface irrigation system such as ECS or Wick.
 Note that these systems are relatively costly.